Military nutrition: Diet quality

-United States military
+United States Armed Forces

 Throughout the history of U.S. military nutrition, the main issue with military food has not been dietary quality, but rather the lack of food consumption.
 In the 1990s, the Institute of Medicine Committee on Military Nutrition Research attempted to identify factors that lead to low food intake by troops in field settings, investigating whether or not—and if so, when—the energy deficit affects soldiers’ performance, and what specific factors are involved, allowing the military to implement operational strategies to mitigate the problem.

-Australian military
+Australian Defence Force

 A balanced diet informed by sound nutrition knowledge is key for operational readiness and the health of military personnel.
 Research suggests that military personnel have inadequate dietary intakes.
 A 2016 study assessed general nutrition knowledge, diet quality and their association in Australian Defence Force personnel.
 Two specific questions on eating patterns were also included.
 The first examined how often during an average week (including weekends) participants skipped breakfast, lunch and/or dinner.
 Response options included 'always', 'often', 'sometimes', or 'never'.
 The second examined on average how many times per week participants ate dinner away from home – for example, from a restaurant, takeaway, or frontline.
 Participants were required to provide a numerical value of occasions per week.
 The study found that military personnel had poor quality diets, even with the knowledge they would expect to have from having to take care of their bodies in order to be able to reach their fitness standards.

-New Zealand military
+New Zealand Defence Force

 A 2013 study of the food given to the Australian and New Zealand Army Corps in the Gallipoli campaign in 1915 analysed their issued military rations using food composition data on the closest equivalents for modern foods.
 The nutrient analysis suggested that their rations were below modern requirements for vitamins A, C and E; potassium; selenium; and dietary fiber.
 If military planners had used modest amounts of the canned vegetables and fruit available in 1915, this would probably have eliminated four of these six deficits.
 These deficits are likely to have caused cases of scurvy and may have contributed to the high rates of other illnesses experienced at Gallipoli.
 Such problems could have been readily prevented by providing rations that included some canned fruit or vegetables.

-Canadian military
+Canadian Armed Forces

 In 2017, the Canadian Armed Forces determined that poor nutrition of their military personnel may be affecting their long-term health and combat readiness.
 Due to their findings, the military designed and required a nutrition course for all new recruits.
 They also updated their National Standardized Cycle menu and shelf stable rations to encourage healthier eating habits.